Bedford County Vehicle Impound Guide

 Payment

 Contact the impound lot in advance to confirm their accepted payment methods.
-Most impound lots accept cash.
-Some may also accept credit cards or money orders, but it's crucial to verify this beforehand to avoid delays.
+Some accept cash, credit cards, or money orders, but policies vary.

 Timeline